DeMaCS-UNICAL/BrainyBot/README.md

 specifying one of the following values as an argument to the `-g/--game` option:
    * `ball_sort` if you want to run the AI module related to the ball sort puzzle game
-   * `candy_crush` if you want to run the AI module related to the ball sort puzzle game
+   * `candy_crush` if you want to run the AI module related to the candy crush game

    For example:
    ```sh